AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 Temporal and spatial scalability layers are associated with non-negative integer IDs.
 The lowest layer of either type has an ID of 0.

-Note: Layer dependencies are constrained by the AV1 specification such that a temporal layer with temporal_id T and spatial layer with spatial_id S are only allowed to reference previously coded video data of temporal_id T' and spatial_id S', where T' <= T and S' <= S.
+**Note:** Layer dependencies are constrained by the AV1 specification such that a temporal layer with temporal_id T and spatial layer with spatial_id S are only allowed to reference previously coded video data of temporal_id T' and spatial_id S', where T' <= T and S' <= S.
+{:.alert .alert-info }

 ## 4. Payload Format